ValleyBell/MidiConverters/README.md

 This one in particular appears to just be RCP with a smaller file and track headers.
 ZAN3.MTN (from Zan 3 on the PC-98) is also just a .CM6 file with the first 0C4h bytes being cut off.

+## mps2mid
+This tool converts songs from MicroProse music format to standard MIDIs.

+I made this tool to get clean MIDIs of the Transport Tycoon songs.
+So far I only tested it with the original TT and TT Deluxe (DOS).

+Converting the TT Deluxe (DOS) songs with default options results in MIDIs that are mostly the same as the MIDIs that come with TT Deluxe (Windows), except that they have a slightly lower resolution.
+(24 vs. 384 ticks per beat)

 ## msdrv2mid
 This tool converts songs from PC-98 games that use the MsDRV sound driver to MIDI.